moxystudio/node-promptly/README.md

     'trim': true,
     // A validator or an array of validators.
     'validator': null,
-    // Automatically retry on error
+    // Automatically retry if a validator fails 'retry': false
-    'retry': false
 }
 ```